Nemael/payment_taler/README.md

   - Such as: `./odoo-bin --addons-path=./addons,./custom_addons -u tops -d odoo18_tops_0.1.1.1`
 - In Odoo, go to the `Apps` section in the app switcher (top-left button)
 - Click `Update Apps List` on the top bar
-  - I may need to activate developer mode to see this button, need to find another option for non-developper user, double-check if it is actually an issue
-- Search for the add-on Taler-Odoo Payment System`
+- Search for the add-on `Taler-Odoo Payment System`
 - Install it from there
-- Once installed, you just have to set the vendor url and the password
+- Once installed, you have to set the Taler Merchant url and the password
 - (The following steps are subject to change, please reach out to me if you find them inaccurate)
 - Go to `Taler-Odoo Payment System` using the app switcher (top-left button)
 - Click `Configuration` on the top bar and then `Settings`